maduoma/NodeJS-Express/express-templates/node-website-ejs/README.md

-# Build a Website with Node.js
+# A Website with NodeJS And EJS Template Engine

 ## Instructions

-1. Clone the repo: `git@github.com:scotch-io/node-website-course.git`
+1. Clone the repo
 2. Install packages: `npm install`
-3. Start the server: `node server.js`
+3. Start the server: `npm start`
-4. Visit in browser at: `http://localhost:8080`
+4. Visit in browser at: `http://localhost:3000`